 Non-Employee Director Compensation Limit.
 Under the Incentive Plan, the annual compensation awarded to any non-employee directors of the Company during each calendar year, including both shares subject to stock awards granted under the Incentive Plan or otherwise and any cash fees paid to such non-employee director during any calendar year may not exceed \$750,000 in total value, or \$1 million for the calendar year in which a non-employee director is first elected to the Company's Board (calculating the value of any such stock awards based on the grant date fair market value of such stock awards for financial reporting purposes).
-Such limitation on non-employee director stock awards does not apply to any cash retainer fees, including cash retainer fees converted into equity awards at the election of the non-employee director, expense reimbursements, or distributions from any deferred compensation program applicable to the non-employee director.
+Such limitation on non-employee director, expense reimbursements, or distributions from any deferred compensation program applicable to the non-employee director.